Halornek/PersonalLinuxSetup/README.md

 ##### Xorg

 Next we want to install the `xorg` display server. `xorg` allows us to display a graphical environment.
 Do note that `wayland`, an upcoming display protocol is looking to replace `xorg`, but still does have some teething issues and may not function well depending on your graphics driver/display environement.
-If you are using an AMD GPU and either KDE Plasma or Gnome I would recommend looking into `wayland` at a later time.
+If you are using an AMD GPU and either KDE Plasma or Gnome I would recommend looking into `wayland` at a later time (Old information, disregard).
 ```
 pacman -S xorg-server
 ```

+##### Wayland

+Nothing special is required to use Wayland.
+It will be the default with KDE Plasma.

 ##### Graphics Drivers